 NSPCC - Pants Campaign focusing on the message, 'what's in your pants is private' - a lesson plan and all supporting resources including a powerpoint to enable a class to discuss the importance of keeping what's in your pants private.
 There is also further guidance for parents and a specific leaflet for children with SEND and for parents with autistic children and a film for deaf children.
-They also suggest further story books that could also be used to discuss these issues with young children https://www.nspcc.org.uk/preventing-abuse/keeping-children-safe/underwear-rule/underwear-rule-schools-teaching-resources/ rule/?utm_source=google&utm_medium=ppc&utm_campaign=2016+pants&gclid=CMHjnuCLss4CFRLJGQodx9cFzg&gclsrc=ds
+They also suggest further story books that could also be used to discuss these issues with young children.
+This could be supported by the short film called 'pantosaurus' to help children understand the PANTS message https://learning.nspcc.org.uk/safeguarding-child-protection-schools/teaching-resources-lesson-plans/